SolaceProducts/terraform-provider-solacebroker/docs/resources/dmr_cluster.md

   A Cluster is a provisioned object on a message broker that contains global DMR configuration parameters.
   A SEMP client authorized with a minimum access scope/level of "global/read-only" is required to perform this operation.
   This has been available since SEMP API version 2.11.
-  The import identifier for this resource is {dmrClusterName}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
+  The import identifier for this resource is {dmr_cluster_name}, where {&lt;attribute&gt;} represents the value of the attribute and it must be URL-encoded.
 ---

 # solacebroker_dmr_cluster (Resource)